-- Visit to a traditional Hungarian farm where you will taste the typical welcome drink known as "apricot brandy".
+- A visit to a traditional Hungarian farm where you will taste the typical welcome drink known as "apricot brandy".

 - A carriage ride.

-- A three-course lunch including goulash soup will be accompanied by live music.
+- A three-course lunch including goulash soup with live music.

-- A private local guide who will be available on an exclusive basis for you and your travel companions.
+- A private local guide who will be available for you and your travel companions on an exclusive basis.

-- Private transfer to and from Bratistlava with pick-up and drop-off from your hotel in Budapest.
+- The private transfer to and from Bratistlava with pick-up and drop-off from your hotel in Budapest

 - The guided city tour of Bratislava